Please scroll down the page for details of my 2017 and 2019 visa runs to Savannakhet.

 - Copy of wife’s house book (Tabien Bahn), signed by wife.

 - Copy of wife’s ID card, front and back, as on the original, signed by wife.

-Because there was no seats on the Yellow Bus from Pattaya I had to plan an alternative route via Bangkok.
+Because there were no seats on the Yellow Bus from Pattaya I had to plan an alternative route via Bangkok.

-I booked the Sahaphan VIP bus through 12GoAsia (partner link), the bus leaves Bangkok Morchit bus terminal at 2030, and arrives in Mukdahan at 0610.
+I booked the Sahaphan VIP bus through 12GoAsia, the bus leaves Bangkok Morchit bus terminal at 2030 and arrives in Mukdahan at 0610.
 NOTE: try to book as many days in advance as you can to ensure you get your preferred seat.